zhuchini/100-days-of-code/log.md

 ### Day 7: June 15

-**Today's Progress**: Continued with ES6 Challenges from FreeCodeCamp
+**Today's Progress**: Continued with ES6 Challenges from FreeCodeCamp.

 **Thoughts**: My motivation today was very low and I did the bare minimum.
 I do not like Destructuring Assignment because I think I'm used to Ruby and it's much easier.